liberapay/liberapay.org/en/rules_of_procedure.md

 ## Article 1: decisions

-The discussions and decisions of the members concerning the organization shall happen by exchanging text messages through the Internet.
+The discussions and decisions of the members concerning the organization happen by exchanging text messages through the Internet and are archived.

+Each members automatically receives the messages of the other members in a reasonably reliable and fast way.

 ## Article 2: consensus